 \section{Conclusion}

-This work introduces Sequential Attention, an adaptive attention-based feature selection algorithm designed in part for DNNs.
+This work introduces Sequential Attention, an adaptive attention-based feature selection algorithm designed in part for neural networks.
 Empirically, Sequential Attention improves significantly upon previous methods on widely-used benchmarks.
-Theoretically, we show that a relaxed variant of Sequential Attention is equivalent to the Sequential LASSO algorithm~\citep{LC2014}.
-In turn, we prove a novel connection between Sequential LASSO and Orthogonal Matching Pursuit, thus transferring its provable guarantees to Sequential Attention and shedding light on our empirical results.
-Our analysis also provides new insight into the the role of attention for feature selection via adaptivity, overparameterization, and connections to marginal gains.
+Theoretically, we show that a relaxed variant of Sequential Attention is equivalent to Sequential LASSO~\citep{LC2014}.
+In turn, we prove a novel connection between Sequential LASSO and Orthogonal Matching Pursuit, thus transferring the provable guarantees of OMP to Sequential Attention and shedding light on our empirical results.
+This analysis also provides new insights into the the role of attention for feature selection via adaptivity, overparameterization, and connections to marginal gains.

 We conclude with a number of open questions that stem from this work.
 The first question concerns the generalization of our theoretical results for Sequential LASSO to other models.
 OMP admits provable guarantees for a wide class of generalized linear models~\citep{EKDN2018}, so is the same true for Sequential LASSO?
 Our second question concerns the role of softmax in Algorithm~\ref{alg:sequential_attention}.
 Our experimental results suggest that using softmax for overparametrization may not be necessary, and that a wide variety of alternative expressions can be used.
 On the other hand, our provable guarantees only hold for the overparameterization scheme in the regularized linear Sequential Attention algorithm (see Definition~\ref{def:regularized_linear_sequential_attention}).
 Can we obtain a deeper understanding about the pros and cons of the softmax and other overparameterization patterns, both theoretically and empirically?